 Perhaps the highlight of El Questro, though, is the beautiful Emma Gorge.
-It’s a huge waterfall and pool where you can escape the hot temperatures and swim around.
-While the water is refreshingly chilly, there is one part which is very near a hot spring, if you prefer to swim in the warm!
+It’s a huge waterfall.
+And a pool where you can escape the hot temperatures and swim around.
+While the water is refreshingly chilly, there is one part that is very near a hot spring.
+If you prefer to swim in the warm!
 I’m not much of a swimmer.
 But I still really loved just paddling by the edges and enjoying the beautiful view.

 It’s definitely well worth a visit to take in the amazing landscapes and come to appreciate the beauty of Miriwoong country.